Package 'orderly2'

 Which packets might be selected from locations?

-The search_options argument controls where outpack searches for packets with the given query and if anything might be moved over the network (or from one outpack archive to another).
+The arguments location, allow_remote and fetch_metadata control where outpack searches for packets with the given query and if anything might be moved over the network (or from one outpack archive to another).
 By default everything is resolved locally only; that is we can only depend on packets that are unpacked within our current archive.
-If you pass a search_options argument that contains allow_remote = TRUE (see orderly_search_options then packets that are known anywhere are candidates for using as dependencies and if needed we will pull the resolved files from a remote location.
+If you pass allow_remote = TRUE, then packets that are known anywhere are candidates for using as dependencies and if needed we will pull the resolved files from a remote location.
 Note that even if the packet is not locally present this might not be needed - if you have the same content anywhere else in an unpacked packet we will reuse the same content without re-fetching.

-If pull_metadata = TRUE, then we will refresh location metadata before pulling, and the location argument controls which locations are pulled from.
+If fetch_metadata = TRUE, then we will refresh location metadata before pulling, and the location argument controls which locations are pulled from.

 Equivalence to the old use_draft option

-The above location handling generalises orderly (v1)'s old use_draft option, in terms of the location argument to orderly2::orderly_search_options':
+The above location handling generalises orderly (v1)'s old use_draft option, in terms of the new location argument:

 • use_draft = TRUE is location = "local"